extensionspc/spotify/README.md

 - Installation

 ## About
-Spotify-Desktop_v1.1.22.633 Modified version of Spotify, removes all on screen advertisements and advertisements between songs.
+Spotify-Desktop_v1.1.22.633 Modified version of Spotify, Removes all on screen advertisements and advertisements between songs.

 ## Prerequisite
 Uninstall any previous version of Spotify already installed on your Desktop